 Stories connect people to each other.
 Stories connect brands to people.
 Stories connect people to their past and to their belief systems.

-His early days in Pittsburgh in the 70’s proved to be an ideal time and place for stories.
+My early days in Pittsburgh in the 70’s proved to be an ideal time and place for stories.
 At that point Pittsburgh could still see its prosperous roots even as the steel industry was collapsing.
-That was also a place in history where family gatherings were full of people who remembered immigrating to the country, the Depression, World War Two, Korea and Vietnam.
+That was also a place in time where family gatherings were full of people who remembered immigrating to the country, the Depression, World War Two, Korea and Vietnam.
 Those days were also the end of the Beatles, the celebration of the Bicentennial, and the beginning of the Regan era.

-In an attempt to hustle business in the early days of the Web, Ken took a laptop, portable modem and a mobile phone to a consumer products show in Chicago.
-He walked up and down the aisles of the convention center trying to convince the companies that they needed to register their domain name.
+When the Internet came onto the scene, I jumped in.
+In an attempt to hustle business in the early days of the Web, I took a laptop, portable modem and a mobile phone to a trade show in Chicago.
+I walked up and down the aisles of the convention center trying to convince the companies that they needed to register their domain name.
 At that time, most of the largest brand names in the world were still up for grabs.